TheBinaryNinja/tvapp2/README.md

 <br />

-After building the image, you can now use the image either with `docker run` or a `docker-compose.yml` file.
+After building the image, you can now use the image either with `🗔 docker run` or a `📄 docker-compose.yml` file.
 These instructions are available by skipping down to the sections:

 - [Docker Run](#docker-run-1)
 - [Docker Compose](#docker-compose-1)